-This process is why Paul says we are “being renewed in knowledge after the image of its creator” (Col 3:10) and “being changed into His likeness from one degree of glory to another (2 Co 3:18).
+This process is why Paul says we are “being renewed in knowledge after the image of its creator” (Colossians 3:10) and “being changed into His likeness from one degree of glory to another (2 Corinthians 3:18).

 The enemy wants to shift your focus from your need to bear the image of Christ to an increasing craving to fulfill your felt-needs.
 He has a track record of using fleshly means to lure you into believing you can only achieve satisfaction in life when your felt-needs are met (Genesis 3:5).

 This futile thinking is a scheme of the enemy because he knows how your heart gives birth to sin when you start thinking about what you want (James 1:14-15).
 Yes, marriage is how God designed us (except for the gift of singleness), have children, and desire love.

 Note to self: These things were never intended to fulfill some aspect of your humanness but to allow you to be more pure image bearers of God.
 This difference is subtle, but the outcomes are significant.
 Let me illustrate.

 If you believe God gave individuals good desires for love, sex, and children, a single man or woman will approach marriage and each other as a way to fulfill their felt-needs.

 You can describe their mutual desires as co-idolatry.
 Though these desires are not bad, they can quickly morph into demands.
 For example, when the woman feels unloved, she will be tempted to become bitter.

 When the husband’s sex life diminishes, he will be tempted to get angry while making demands.
 The woman will feel like an object rather than a co-inheritor of grace (1 Peter 3:7).